merrychrishna/mupen64plusStandalone351p351elec/README.md

 INSTALLATION INSTRUCTIONS

 On Windows,
-Extract the zip on your pc
+Extract the mupen64plusIPORTEDfromArkOS.zip on your PC.

-Then log into your 351p with sftp using something like winscp (be sure to enable show hidden files in winscp, just encase) connect to the same wifi on both your PC and anbernic 351p input your IP address of your anbernic 351p login info:
+Then log into your 351p with sftp using something like winscp (be sure to enable show hidden files in winscp, just encase) connect to the same wifi on both your PC and anbernic 351p. input your IP address of your anbernic 351p.

+login info:

 username: root
 password: 351elec

 Drag the extracted folder called mupen64plusINSTALL from your PC to the folder called STORAGE in 351elec

-Use Putty to SSH into your andbernic 351p input your IP address of your anbernic 351p login info:
+Use Putty to SSH into your andbernic 351p. input your IP address of your anbernic 351p.

+login info:

 username: root
 password: 351elec